Rohan-Agrawal029/Sudoku-Image-Solver/README.md

 Information about the C program, model and datasets are present in respective folders.
 I encourage the users to go through them once for better understanding.

-All the code is well-documented and almost everything is explained in comments.
+All the code is well-documented and almost everything is explained using comments.

 Python 3.6 was used to compile the above python scripts and 'bcc32c' compiler was used to compile the C program.